PhilippMayr/Bibliometric-enhanced-IR_Bibliography/README.md

 * Special Issue "Bibliometric-enhanced Information Retrieval" in Scientometrics 2018
 * Research Topic "Mining Scientific Papers: NLP-enhanced Bibliometrics" in Frontiers in Research Metrics and Analytics 2018

-## Workshop reports in SIGIR Forum
+## Workshop reports in SIGIR Forum and other journals

 ## other workshops
 * "Combining Bibliometrics and Information Retrieval" workshop at ISSI 2013, 2017